Howard Hawks (1896-1977) was one of the most versatile directors of The Golden Age of Hollywood

 - Red River - An important Western and the first serious role for John Wayne note

-- The Thing from Another World - oddly enough, one of the rare cases where he was reluctant to take credit (his normal assistant director Christian Nyby is the credited director), even though it plays like one of his films)
+- The Thing from Another World - A classic sci-fi monster movie that relies on suspense rather than special effects.
+Oddly enough, one of the rare cases where he was reluctant to take credit (his normal assistant director Christian Nyby is the credited director, even though it plays like one of Hawks' films).

 - Gentlemen Prefer Blondes - Features Marilyn Monroe's iconic number, "Diamonds Are A Girl's Best Friend!"note